Chocolate in Japan: From Valentine's Day Sweets to Flavored Treats

 Valentine’s Day in Japan goes hand in hand with chocolate: giving, receiving and eating it is an important aspect of the holiday.
-However, according to the Japanese tradition, women are the ones offering the chocolate to men: generally, women can give chocolate to confess their feelings for a particular person, or simple offer it as a present to their significant other.
+However, according to the Japanese tradition, women are the ones offering the chocolate to men: generally, women can give chocolate to confess their feelings for a particular person, or simply offer it as a present to their significant other.
 But this is where things get interesting: not only are women giving the chocolate, but they’re also encouraged to give chocolate to men with whom they’re in platonic relationships with, including co-workers, bosses and male friends.
 All those types of gifts have different names depending on whom they give the chocolate to, which may be confusing for visitors to Japan!
 Here is a list of some types of chocolate gifts:

 - Honmei choco: it means “true feelings chocolate” and it is usually given to those the giver has genuine feelings for.
 It is often given to husbands, boyfriends and prospective romantic partners.
 Honmei choco is usually high quality, more expensive chocolate.
 Homemade chocolate is also a popular option, as it takes time and effort.

 - Giri choco: the “obligation chocolate” refers to the relatively inexpensive chocolate given to classmates, casual acquaintances and work colleagues - in other words, people the giver isn't romantically involved with.
 While giving giri choco is a bit of a duty, it can also express grateful feelings.
 No serious preparations are required, and some chocolate brands even sell assortments of giri choco for easy distribution.

 - Tomo choco: “tomo” is short for “tomodachi”, which means friend.
 As the name indicates, this type of chocolate is given to friends, usually female.
 It's a chance to share nice (often) homemade chocolates and enjoy them together.

 - Jibun choco: meaning “self chocolate”.
 This kind is the chocolate people buy or even make for themselves, and it's growing in popularity in the recent years.
 Some often spend a lot of money to treat themselves to delicious chocolate!